xAirx/CI-CD-Playground/README.md

 			  {process.env.REACT_APP_SERVER_MODE === 'development' ? <SentryComponent /> : ''}

-			The express way
+			Doing it The express way

 				In express you do not prefix with REACT_APP_*******

 				so the env can simply just be SERVER_MODE and be accessed by process.env.SERVERMODE

-			The react way
+			Doing it The react way

 				Prefixing .env variables with REACT_APP

 				React only includes variables with that prefix, so you if you have malicious dependencies, or just a public build, you don't expose things like local keys and stuff